matm/jQuery-File-Upload-Wiki/How-to-submit-additional-Form-Data.md

 If the submit event callback returns false, the upload request will not start.

 ### Setting formData on upload start for each individual file upload
-First, we adjust the upload template and add a new cell with an input field for the title:
+First, we adjust the upload template and add a new cell with an input field for a file title:

 ```html
 <script id="template-upload" type="text/x-jquery-tmpl">